A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions

 \section{Introduction}

 Constrained radial basis function (RBF) regression methods have recently emerged as tools for data assimilation from scattered measurements, such as those obtained through Lagrangian particle tracking velocimetry (LPT) \citep{Schroeder2023}.
 Established approaches such as VIC+ or VIC\# \citep{Schneiders2016,Scarano2022,Jeon2022}, as well as the spline-based FlowFit methods \citep{Gesemann2016,Godbersen2024}, were primarily designed to map scattered data onto a structured grid, either explicitly (VIC-type methods) or through grid-defined basis functions (FlowFit).
-In contrast, constrained RBF methods seek to reconstruct an analytic representation of the underlying velocity field directly from the scattered data, an carrying out all subsequent post-processing — differentiation (including pressure reconstruction \citep{Ratz2022,Sperotto2022a,Sperotto2024a,Li2025}), modal decomposition \citep{Tirelli2025a,Ratz2025}, or turbulence statistics \citep{Ratz2024}—to be performed without ever relying on a grid.
-This allows for handling of complex geometries and arbitrary domains, analytic differentiation without finite-difference operators, the absence of grid-induced anisotropy, and the ability to perform super-resolution or locally refined evaluations without any remeshing.
+In contrast, constrained RBF methods seek to reconstruct an analytic representation of the underlying velocity field directly from the scattered data, and to carry out all subsequent post-processing — differentiation (including pressure reconstruction \citep{Ratz2022,Sperotto2022a,Sperotto2024a,Li2025}), modal decomposition \citep{Tirelli2025a,Ratz2025}, or turbulence statistics \citep{Ratz2024}—to be performed without ever relying on a grid.
+This allows for handling complex geometries and arbitrary domains, analytic differentiation, the absence of grid-induced anisotropy, and the ability to perform super-resolution or locally refined evaluations without any remeshing.

 A meshless formulation is also offered by recent neural-network-based approaches, such as sinusoidal representation networks (SIRENs; \citealp{Miotto2025}) and physics-informed neural networks (PINNs; \citealp{Zhou2023b,cai2024}), which have achieved high accuracy in recent data-assimilation challenges \citep{Zhou2024}.
 These approaches construct continuous, differentiable representations of the flow field and can embed physical laws as soft constraints during training.
 However, methods based on neural networks require solving high-dimensional nonlinear optimization problems for the training, involving extensive hyperparameter tuning, and regularization to balance physical and regression losses.
 In contrast, constrained RBF regression is a linear method that solves a single linear system while allowing physical constraints to be imposed as hard conditions.
 This makes RBF-based approaches substantially more efficient and robust, and thus well suited for experimental fluid mechanics.
 Moreover, the ensemble formulation of \citet{Ratz2024} provides a natural framework for statistical flow analysis, enabling ensemble averages and higher-order statistics to be obtained within a single regression.